 Her Son cleverly saw the opportunity to test the demand for his Mom’s delicacy, and went on a national road trip, taking the rusks with him and promoting them.

 He returned with loads of orders, and went about turning the family barn into a rusk factory, equipping it with home-made rusk dryers and clay ovens.

 To this day, the legendary Ouma rusks are still being baked at Friedenham Farm.
 The business became the little town’s most recognised industry and employs the most staff within a 150km radius.

 Ouma Nannie kept her hand on the business for many years, and sadly passed away in 1989 at the ripe old age of 98 years.

-Ouma rusks are now still enjoyed daily, especially with that first morning cuppa.
+Ouma rusks are now still enjoyed daily, especially with that first morning cuppa with breakfast.
 The product is available in stores throughout South Africa and is also found on shelves in stores for South African expatriates overseas.

 Some 80 years later, the legend of Ouma Rusks lives on.